 Discussion

-Here we aimed to investigate the change in body mass of yearling Alpine chamois in relation to warming temperatures.
-Our results indicated a decrease in body mass of almost 3kg and an increase in the mean ambient temperature of ca. 1.7°C between late spring and early summer during the 27 years of this study (1992-2018).
-Our analyses identified two 2-month windows during late spring and early summer of the birth year and of the harvest year as the most influential periods for determining the body mass at 1.5 years of age.
-Lastly, we also found that chamois harvested at higher elevations were heavier than the ones at lower elevations and showed sexual dimorphism in mass already apparent in yearlings.

 Here we showed a marked decrease in body mass of yearling chamois in relationship to an increase temperature during a critical time for their growth.
-Previous studies have reported a negative temporal trend in the body mass of Alpine chamois in relation to the rising temperatures in adults and yearlings [16,21,22].
-Our study supports the hypothesis that spring-summer temperatures are more critical than winter temperatures regarding phenotypic changes in seasonal environments [11,38].
-We also show that the temperatures around chamois birth (9th of May - 2nd of July) and when they are 1 year old ( 2nd of May -21st of July), are crucial for the development of individuals.
-With this study, we therefore make a further step by revealing that the critical period for chamois growth is during lactation and by suggesting that climatic conditions, and therefore forage availability and quality, when chamois mothers lactate are fundamental for the development of young ungulates.
+Our results indicated a decrease in body mass of almost 3kg and an increase in the mean ambient temperature of ca. 1.7°C between late spring and early summer during the 27 years of this study (1992-2018), supporting what found in adults and yearlings [16,21,22].
+With this study, we make a further step by assessing that the temperatures during late spring and early summer around chamois birth and lactation and when they are 1 year of age, are crucial for the development of individuals.
+Our study supports the hypothesis that spring-summer temperatures are more critical than winter temperatures regarding phenotypic changes in seasonal environments [11,38], but make a further step by revealing that the critical period for chamois growth.

 Climate change can affect chamois growth in several ways.
 First, by influencing the phenology of the plants they feed upon, births of chamois no longer coincide with the highest peak of vegetation growth as a result of the rising temperatures [39].
 The lack of resources for the mother during the lactation period might influence the energy she invests into nursing, which may affect the kid’s growth.
 Furthermore, it has been suggested that fast phenological adaptation to this change is unlikely, as annual birth peaks of herbivores are mainly influenced by the length of days, not by the availability of resources [40].
 Second, ambient temperature can strongly influence the nutrient intake of yearling chamois during growth both by altering the feeding activity [21] of young and adults.
 During heat days, chamois have been shown to reduce heat-generating activities (including foraging), likely in an attempt to avoid thermal overload [7].
 Third, climatic conditions may affect the body reserves of mothers, which in turn can affect the growth of the offspring during gestation [41] and lactation.
 Indeed ambient temperature can also directly affect the quantity and quality of milk production [42].
 An increase in temperature and humidity has a negative effect on milk yield in domesticated ungulates [43,44].
 Furthermore, climate change can also affect milk composition, with a significant decline in milk protein and fat content [45,46].